Menstrual Cycle Periodization

 If you regularly find yourself beating a dead horse, you can try setting a timer.
 When it goes off, the session is terminated.
 This doesn’t need to turn into a ‘beat the clock’ circuit at the expense of strength, but a time restriction can limit junk volume and unnecessary drains on recovery.

-For myself, a good session in the follicular phase lasts anywhere from an hour to an hour and fifteen minutes.
-In the luteal phase, anything that happens after the forty-five minute mark tends to be toilet-worthy.
+For myself, a good session in the higher energy phase tends to last anywhere from an hour to an hour and fifteen minutes.
+During a rough patch, anything that happens after the forty-five minute mark tends to be toilet-worthy.

 Deadlifts

-Switch to a less demanding deadlift variation (for example, blocks instead of floor pulls) during the luteal phase.
+Switch to a less demanding deadlift variation (for example, blocks instead of floor pulls) if you feel beat up during the luteal phase.
 Deadlifts carry a lot of weight, so this alone can be a pretty impactful adjustment.

 Lift Variations

-Piggybacking off of the above, switching some standard lifts to slow tempos, pauses / multiple pauses (elevator lifts), partials, and tech-focused variations can help with positional awareness in the luteal phase.
-All of these things emphasize technique perfection and should carry over well when it’s time to push hard again.
+Piggybacking off of the above, switching some standard lifts to slow tempos, pauses / multiple pauses (elevator lifts), partials, and tech-focused variations can help with positional awareness when you’re a little out of it.
+All of these things emphasize good technique and should carry over well when you’re feeling ok to push hard again.

 BFR